COVID-19 Updates: State of public health emergency declared.

 - Prepare to use your bear spray by removing the safety clip.

 - Evaluate the wind direction.
 Strong winds will affect your spray distance and direction.
 If possible, rotate so the wind is at your back.

 - Attempt to leave the area slowly, backtracking on your route to where you came in, without turning your back to the bear.

 - Remove the canister from the holster.
 Hold the canister with both hands.

 - Aim low in front of the bear so the animal runs into the spray.

-- When the bear is as close as four metres away (up to 13 feet) fire one- to two-second blasts in continuous succession, aiming just below the head, or into the nose and mouth of the bear until the bear leaves.
+- When the bear is as close as 4 metres away (up to 13 feet) fire 1- to 2-second blasts in continuous succession, aiming just below the head, or into the nose and mouth of the bear until the bear leaves.